sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/eks.md

 # Sourcegraph with Kubernetes on Amazon EKS

+**TODO: Why do we have two EKS guides?
+Can we consoolidate?**

 > WARNING: This guide applies exclusively to a Kubernetes deployment **without** Helm.
 > If you have not deployed Sourcegraph yet, it is higly recommended to use Helm as it simplifies the configuration and greatly simplifies the later upgrade process.
-See our guidance on [using Helm to deploy to Amazon EKS](helm.md#configure-sourcegraph-on-elastic-kubernetes-service-eks).
+See our guidance on [using Helm to deploy to Amazon EKS](./helm-cloud-deployment/eks.md).

 [Amazon EKS](https://aws.amazon.com/eks/) is Amazon's managed Kubernetes offering, similar to how Google Cloud offers managed Kubernetes clusters (GKE).